ZationServer/zation-service-mysql/README.md

         })]
     });
 ```
-In this example code, each worker of the zation server will create two connection pools in the start with these two configurations.
+In this example code, each worker of the zation server will create two connection pools in the start process with the two configurations.
 After the launch, these two pools can be accessed by using a SmallBag or Bag.
 If something goes wrong by creating the connection, the server won't start or notify you with a console.log it depends on your configurations of the server.